piqoni/The-Performance-Collective/README.md

 3. Simplicity is key: Fast software should be intuitive and easy to use, with a clear and straightforward interface.

 How to add a product:
- - Create a Pull request and propose any product you believe it fulfills the requirements.
+ - Create a Pull request and propose any well-established product you believe it fulfills the requirements.
 Feel free to propose new categories if you dont find the appropriate category.

 ## Project Management